 The USDA’s Pesticide Data Program consistently shows that 98-99 percent of the fruits and vegetables monitored do not exceed safety limits set by the EPA and, in most cases, the residues levels found are only a fraction of the allowable levels, well within safety limits.

 P.S.
-Ever wondered about the amount of strawberries you would need to eat to be affected by the pesticide residue present on the fruit?
+Ever wondered about the number of strawberries you would need to eat to be affected by the pesticide residue present on the fruit?
 Read Why do we need pesticides?

 The Bottom Line: